Battledash-2/Utilities/README.md

 console.log(myPointer.get()); // log the pointer's new value ("different")
 ```

 ### You can initialize the colors like this.
 The only argument is safe mode.
-If you set safe mode to `true`, it won't override the String.prototype.
+If you set safe mode to `true`, it won't override the String.prototype. (if you change the `false` to `true`, it will enable safe mode which will act the same as the pointer safe mode)
 ```js
 const { Terminal } = require("utiliz");